I design algorithms to understand the world.

 I love to explore the role of computation in creative work.
 If "We make our tools and our tools make us", so building computational models of reality causes us to experience it differently.
 For instance, I built a toy to simulate the refraction of light through curved surfaces.
 Now I notice these patterns everywhere.

 Lately I've been using neural networks to create images, and I'm newly sensitive to the textures of the world.

-In this spirit, I regularly give talks, teach workshops, and organize the annual GenArtHackParty, where we teach people how to build generative art, and have a party to show it off.
+In this spirit, I regularly give talks, teach workshops, organize art galleries at major computer vision conferences and organize the quasi-annual GenArtHackParty, where we teach people how to build generative art, and have a party to show it off.
 Many past winners had never programmed before, which is a point of pride.

-This is incomplete and relatively infrequently updated, as most of my work comes out with my employer.
+This is incomplete and relatively infrequently updated, some work comes out via conferences, other gets posted with minimal documentation to my Twitter.
 Some work is also documented on my Google Scholar page.